Mathnerd314/stroscot/docs/Compiler.rst

 Pipeline
 ========

 The start is a parser - this will be written later once partial evaluation is sufficient to specialize naive parsers efficiently.
 For now the code is input using ADTs and parentheses.
-The parser will also add token start/end and other debugging information.
+The parser will also add file and line number information, token start/end, call stack, and other debugging information.

 Next is the fexpr interpreter loop.
 This starts with the ADT tree and produces evaluated code.
 Parts of the evaluator include turning name-strings into direct evaluation graph references and compiling pattern matching to tag scrutinization.